By Ekaterina Kilima – Art in Tanzania internship

 Environmental Advocacy Program

-The shortage of freshwater resources is considered a global problem that affects many parts of the world, including Eastern African countries.
+The shortage of freshwater resources is considered a global problem that affects many parts of the world, including countries in Eastern Africa.
 It is often wrongly believed that because the majority of the Earth’s surface is covered with water, clean drinking water for humans is abundant.
 In reality, only 3% of the global water is considered freshwater suitable for drinking (WWF).
 Therefore, there is a high need for a well-balanced management of the available water resources.

-One of the main issues related to high water demand in Eastern Africa is the ongoing population growth and urbanization, which, in fact, increases living standards and requires more water per capita.
+One of the main issues related to high water demand in Eastern Africa is the ongoing population growth and urbanisation, which increases living standards and requires more water per capita.
 For example, the urban population in Tanzania increased by 7.2 million people between 2005 and 2015, but the water sector bodies failed to respond adequately to these changes (GIZ 2018).
-It may sound like a paradox that, while the Eastern African states hold the most significant amount of on-ground water reservoirs on the continent, with Lake Victoria being the second largest freshwater lake in the world, at least half of the population is vulnerable to the water scarcity problem.
-Nonetheless, several socio-economic and socio-political causes enhance the problem of drinking water availability.
+It may sound like a paradox that, while Eastern African states hold the most significant amount of underground water reservoirs on the continent, with Lake Victoria being the second-largest freshwater lake in the world, at least half of the population is vulnerable to the water scarcity problem.
+Nonetheless, several socio-economic and socio-political causes exacerbate the problem of drinking water availability.

-One of these causes is an increasing water demand in agriculture, which receives water for irrigation from the nearby freshwater resources such as rivers and lakes.
+One of these causes is the increasing water demand in agriculture, which relies on nearby freshwater resources, such as rivers and lakes, for irrigation.
 Some freshwater from the wetlands is being lost because of inefficient irrigation methods.
-Due to the increasing population, the conflict between citizens’ water needs and farming’s needs will become more explicit.
-Moreover, surface water reserves often get polluted because of the closely located industrial activities, for example oil extraction or transportation.
-Water contamination can also happen due to nutrient and wastewater transportation from urban and rural areas closely connected to poor sanitation practices.
-After getting polluted, this water cannot be used in households without multi-stage water filters.
+Due to the increasing population, the conflict between citizens’ water needs and farming needs will become more explicit.
+Moreover, surface water reserves often become polluted due to the proximity of industrial activities, such as oil extraction or transportation.
+Water contamination can also occur due to the transportation of nutrients and wastewater from urban and rural areas, which is often closely linked to poor sanitation practices.
+After becoming polluted, this water cannot be used in households without a multi-stage water filter.

 One of the most complex causes of freshwater scarcity in Eastern Africa is the transboundary ownership of water sources and their weak management.
 Most countries in Eastern Africa must share water resources, which often leads to uneven distribution of freshwater (IJWRD 2016).
-Therefore, the problem is not in the lack of water reservoirs but in the unfair distribution and poor management.
-The inaccuracy of the water management involves inadequate implementation of the environmental law, corruption of interests among authorities, and lack of problem-specific knowledge and funds.
+Therefore, the problem is not a lack of water reservoirs, but rather an unfair distribution and poor management.
+The inaccuracy of water management involves inadequate implementation of environmental laws, corruption of interests among authorities, and a lack of problem-specific knowledge and funds.